vercel/next.js/docs/basic-features/pages.md

 ### When should I use Static Generation?

-We recommend using **Static Generation** (with and without data) whenever possible because your page can be built once and served by CDN, which makes it much faster than having a server render the page on every request.
+We recommend using **Static Generation** (with and without data) whenever possible because your page can be built once and served by a CDN, which makes it much faster than having a server render the page on every request.

 You can use Static Generation for many types of pages, including: